-Editor's Note: For a free download of Jim Wetherbe's 260-page book on better communication, "So, What's Your Point?," click the "Supporting Document" link above.
+Editor's Note: Click on the link above to download Jim Wetherbe's 260-page book on better communication, "So, What's Your Point?"

 In the business world, concepts (e.g., entrepreneurial innovations) must be explained to those who are uninformed, skeptical and reluctant to accept new ideas.
 Traditional classroom lecture/discussion formats followed by quizzes and exams don’t prepare graduates for that formidable challenge.

 Also, real bosses do not ask employees to take everything off their desk and take written exams to prove they know what they are doing.
 Bosses don’t ask employees to write term papers either.
 However, they expect employees to have the ability to make meaningful contributions to business conversations and meetings and to make convincing management presentations and management reports.